asaadkhattab/MedicalAppointmentNoShowsCapstone/README.md

 # MedicalAppointmentNoShowsCapstone
-What causes patients to skip their appointments?
+What are the most common characteristics among Norton Hospital’s patients that cause them to fail to show up for their scheduled appointments.